-12.3.1 At the State level, all policy matter pertaining to PMAGY will be decided by a State level Steering-cum-Monitoring Committee, which will also lead and monitor its implementation.
-While the State Govts. will decide the composition of the State-level Steering-cum-Monitoring Committee, its suggested composition is given in Annexure X.

-12.3.2 Main functions of the State level Steering-cum-Monitoring Committee will be as follows:

-- (i) To lay down State level guidelines for implementation of PMAGY, consistent with but in amplification of the Central guidelines- in particular, spelling out the manner in which District, Block and Gram Panchayats will plan, implement and monitor the Scheme. - (ii) Identification of State Plan schemes which are also to be implemented convergently under PMAGY. - (iii) Laying down State level guidelines for baseline survey. - (iv) Defining role and responsibility of implementing agencies at various levels, namely, District, Block, Gram Panchayat, and Village level. - (v) Approval of broad District level plan, with such instructions as it may consider necessary - (vi) Monitoring of PMAGY

-12.3.3 The State level Steering-cum-Monitoring Committee will meet at least once every quarter.
+- 12.3.1 At the State level, all policy matter pertaining to PMAGY will be decided by a State level Steering-cum-Monitoring Committee, which will also lead and monitor its implementation.
+While the State Govts. would decide the composition of the State-level Steering-cum-Monitoring Committee, its suggested composition is given in Annexure XI. - 12.3.2 Main functions of the State level Steering-cum-Monitoring Committee will be as follows: - (i) To lay down State level guidelines for implementation of PMAGY, consistent with but in amplification of the Central guidelines - (ii) Identification of State Plan schemes which are also to be implemented convergently under PMAGY. - (iii) Defining role and responsibility of implementing agencies at various levels, namely, State, District and Village level. - (iv) Monitoring of PMAGY - 12.3.3 The State level Steering-cum-Monitoring Committee will meet at least once every quarter.